Located in southern Central Valley, this California city still has a kind of dungaree toughness.

 Bakersfield is also a city in which to grab some interesting grub.
 It has a number of authentic Basque restaurants, thanks to its large ethnic population.
 Two of the most popular dining spots are the Wool Growers Restaurant, which dishes up traditional Basque cuisine, and the Pyrenees Café, specializing in French-Basque meals.
 Both serve multicourse family style dinners that start with soups, salads, and house-baked breads, then move on to an assortment of grilled seafood and meat, with plenty of wine to go around.
 For some frontier-style sustenance, locals head to KC Steakhouse, the perfect place for carnivores with big appetites and anyone with a taste for live jazz and blues, which are piped into the dining room every night.
 You can follow up your T-bone with a sundae at Dewar's Candy Shop.
 Sit at the soda fountain and try the mint chip ice cream or pick up fudge or caramels at the candy counter.
 This Bakersfield favorite has been making all its own ice cream and candies for almost 100 years.

 The city's sweetest attraction hasn't been around quite that long.
 But he's got that theater and that boulevard bearing his name.
 And on weekend evenings, in vibrant live performances, he's every bit the country music legend.
 As Buck Owens himself might sing, all he's got to do is act naturally.

 This article was first published in March 2004.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Area code is 661.
 Pick up AAA's Northern California & Nevada TourBook and Bakersfield Area map.
+To find a place to stay, visit AAA.com/hotel .
 Contact the Great Bakersfield Convention and Visitors Bureau, 515 Truxtun Ave., (866) 425-7353, www.bakersfieldcvb.org .